- Open and Affirming

 The vote enables your congregation to “own” your ONA covenant.
 The procedure will differ from church to church: sometimes the entire congregation votes in an annual meeting, sometimes an elected governing body is empowered to decide.
 Read your congregation’s constitution or bylaws and consult with your church’s leadership to decide the right time and place for the vote.
 Remember: a covenant affirms your relationship with God, and therefore should be framed by prayer and worship.

 The Coalition’s ONA program is responsible for the certification of new ONA covenants.
 Certification means that your church will be officially listed as ONA on the Coalition and national UCC websites.
-We’ll also make sure the news is shared with other national listings frequently used by LGBTQ seekers.
-Certification also entitles you to a wide range of resources designed to help ONA congregations grow.
-To be certified, please use this interactive PDF form, which you can print out and mail to The ONA Coalition, 700 Prospect Ave., Cleveland, OH 44115, or save the form and email as an attachment to email@example.com.
+We’ll also dedicate a day on our Facebook and Twitter pages to introduce you to the wider Open and Affirming family.
+Certification entitles you to a wide range of resources designed to help ONA congregations grow.
+To be certified, please complete this online form (including a copy of your ONA covenant).
+If you have any questions, please contact our National ONA Registrar at email@example.com.

 Affirm your covenant at a regular service on Sunday morning.
 Members of the congregation should stand if they are able and read the covenant together.
 LGBTQ members can be invited to give public testimony.
 The choice of hymns, music, readings and the sermon should be appropriate for the occasion.